 You don't have to get too thematic to set the mood of your Halloween wedding.
 Add subtle details to your paper goods to get the point across, like with these beautifully hand-painted gold bug place cards by Bernard Maisner.

 Setting the mood of your Halloween wedding doesn't have to be too literal.
-Setting the table with black taper candles, dark, moody lighting, and black and deep gray plates and accents makes for a moody (and dare we say sexy?) atmosphere.
+Setting the table with black taper candles, dark, moody lighting, with black and deep gray plates and accents makes for a moody (and dare we say sexy?) atmosphere.

 Yeah, that's right, we said it!
 Bug jewelry and details are trending and we're into it.
 And what better time to get away with something this edgy than during a Halloween wedding?
 Nothing too kitschy, but there are tons of beautiful and elegant options out there.